wilmixsolomon7/JSHARP/README.md

 14)  JSHARP   is  used with  Struts ,spring  ,Jsf, hibernate,mybatics,ajax,etc

 so    it  is    the   great  advantage for java/j2ee.

+and  it  is    easy  to   deploy in cloud servers.

 Consists of 3 major  modules CDollar ,Gdollar, JSTAR concepts. where JDollar-cdollar is simillar to CDollar concepts but it run in SLINGv.1 os.